ivan-kleshnin/unredux/docs/reactive-or-what.md

 probably too.

 My next goal is to dig deeper into the relationships of **reactivity** and **control** because it's not a binary good-evil or left-right dichotomy.
+If Declarative is always better than Imperative, then why Haskell adopted the `do` syntax for IO monads?
+Why the dev-ops field, mostly dealing with side-effects is totally dominated by Rubyists?
+I don't think it's just a coincidence.

-A reactive system can totally have some controlled parts and a controlled system can totally have some reactive parts.
+Technically speaking, a reactive system can totally have some controlled parts and a controlled system can totally have some reactive parts.
 Hey, they can be even nested within each other!
 So the task of the utter importance is to find clues, if not principles, to guide our design decisions.